BufferPool#

 - class BufferPool

-- do_acquire_buffer(params: BufferPoolAcquireParams | None = None) Tuple[FlowReturn, Buffer | None] #
+- do_acquire_buffer(params: BufferPoolAcquireParams | None = None) tuple[FlowReturn, Buffer | None]#

 Acquires a buffer from

-should point to a memory location that can hold a pointer to the new buffer.
-When the pool is empty, this function will by default block until a buffer is released into the pool again or when the pool is set to flushing or deactivated.params
+pool.buffershould point to a memory location that can hold a pointer to the new buffer.
+When the pool is empty, this function will by default block until a buffer is released into the pool again or when the pool is set to flushing or deactivated.paramscan contain optional parameters to influence the allocation.- Parameters:

 params – parameters.

-- do_alloc_buffer(params: BufferPoolAcquireParams | None = None) Tuple[FlowReturn, Buffer | None] #
+- do_alloc_buffer(params: BufferPoolAcquireParams | None = None) tuple[FlowReturn, Buffer | None]#

 The type of the None singleton.